 CDIA works closely with secondary cities in Asia and the Pacific to provide a range of expertise:

-It is a multi-donor trust fund managed by the ADB.
-It receives funding support from Austria, France, Germany, Switzerland and the European Union.
-It is currently implemented by the ADB and Agence Française de Développement.
+It is a multi-donor trust fund managed by ADB.
+It receives funding support from Austria, European Union, France, Germany, Republic of Korea, Spain, Switzerland, and Urban Climate Change Resilience Trust Fund.
 To know more about our funders, click here.

 CDIA was born in 2007 at the International Conference titled, “Investing in Asia’s Urban Future”, jointly organized by ADB and the German government through its Federal Ministry for Economic Cooperation and Development or BMZ.
 The conference was held to determine how new approaches can be used to better the lives of 1.6 billion people in Asia Pacific cities.